GSSfearless/3D-graph-chat/README.md

 yarn dev
 ```

-Visit http://localhost:3000 to start using
+Visit http://localhost:3000 to start exploring

 ## 📖 Usage Guide

-### Basic Search
+### Basic Exploration

-1. Enter any topic or question in the search box
+1. Enter any question or topic in the search box
-2. The system will automatically analyze the content and generate a knowledge graph
+2. Watch as the AI generates an interactive knowledge graph
-3. Click on nodes in the graph to view detailed information
+3. Explore connections by interacting with the graph nodes

 ### Advanced Features

-- **Deep Thinking Mode**: Provides more detailed reasoning process when enabled
+- **Deep Thinking Mode**: Reveals deeper connections and relationships
-- **Web Search**: Access real-time web information when enabled
+- **3D Visualization**: Explore knowledge graphs in three dimensions
-- **Knowledge Export**: Export knowledge graphs in various formats
+- **Interactive Navigation**: Click and drag to explore complex relationships

 ## 🛠 Tech Stack